kangyu-california/PersistentWindows/README.md

 - Support automatic upgrade.

 ## Installation
-- Download the latest PersistentWindows*.zip file from https://github.com/kangyu-california/PersistentWindows/releases
+- Download the latest PersistentWindows*.zip file from the [Releases](https://github.com/kangyu-california/PersistentWindows/releases) page
 - Unzip the file into any directory
 - It is highly recommended to create a task in Task Scheduler to automatically start PersistentWindows triggered by user log on.
   - **Make sure to select "Run only when user is logged on", and disable "Stop the task if it runs longer than (3 days)" in task property settings.**